top of page

 Reporting Misconduct by Instructional Personnel and Administrators

 All employees, educational support employees, and administrators have an obligation to report misconduct by instructional personnel and school administrators which affect the health, safety, or welfare of a student.
 Examples of misconduct include obscene language, drug and alcohol use, disparaging comments, prejudice or bigotry, sexual innuendo, cheating or testing violations, physical aggression, and accepting or offering favors.
-Reports of misconduct of employees should be made to the Principal, Dr. Storm McCullough via s.mccullough@reddlearning.org and/or Director, Ms. Velma Folson via email at v.folson@reddlearning.org.
+Reports of misconduct of employees should be made to the Principal, Dr. Storm McCullough, via email at s.mccullough@reddlearning.org.
+Reports of misconduct committed by administrators should be made to the Director, Ms. Velma Folson, via email at v.folson@reddlearning.org.

 Professional Practices Service